 The concentration of greenhouse gases in the air has reached one and a half times what it was before the industrial revolution, says the World Meteorological Association.

 After the record peak already reached last May, the level of CO2 in the Earth's atmosphere also reached a record average of 407,8 parts per million last year, it announced yesterday in a report the World Meteorological Association.

-The results "They underlined the clear and growing gap between the agreed objectives to tackle global warming and the real reality"says the note, among other things.
+The results "they underlined the clear and growing gap between the agreed goals to tackle global warming and the real reality"says the note, among other things.

 The C02 shows no sign of going down, as if nothing had happened